numaproj-labs/numalogic-config-aggregator/README.md

 The deployment manifests are defined in [manifests/install](manifests/install), after making changes to the manifests, remember to run `make manifests` to make sure there's no error and regenerate [install.yaml](manifests/install.yaml).

+### High Availability

+`Active-Passive` HA is available for the deployment by default, which means multiple replica is supported.

 ### Configuration

 The deployment spec accepts following arguments.